 |Measuring zones of inhibition

 |Measured from edge of disc

 |Check antibiotics with 2 or 4 mm cut‑off

 * Amoxycillin-clavulanic acid, piperacillin-tazobactam and ticarcillin-clavulanic acid, discs are highly susceptible to inactivation by humidity and ambient temperature.
 These discs need to be stored at a low temperature (4°C or -20°C) with an active desiccant (Bacto Lab.
 Ph: 02 9602 5499, Merck Microbiology.
 Ph: 1800 335 571).

 CDS Users are reminded to follow the guidelines listed below when participating in the Royal College of Pathologists of Australasia Quality Assurance program (RCPAQAP).

 - Do not test antibiotics or use discs that have NOT been calibrated for use with the CDS Test.

-- If the antibiotic required is not calibrated, look up Table 12.2.a or b ‘Surrogate Disc Testing’ for the surrogate disc and report S or R based on the results obtained with the surrogate disc.
+- If the antibiotic required is not calibrated, look up Table 2.a or b ‘Surrogate Disc Testing’ for the surrogate disc and report S or R based on the results obtained with the surrogate disc.

 - Read the section relevant to the type of organism or mechanism of resistance when dealing with uncommon mechanisms of resistance.

-- If requested to test an organism not calibrated for the testing by the CDS, reluctantly we can use the method of testing used for an organism with similar growth requirement and behaviour (see section9).
-For example, the testing and reporting of antibiotic susceptibility of Chromobacterium sp. may be performed using the method used for that of non-fastidious Gram negative bacilli such as Pseudomonas sp.
-A rider should be added that the CDS has not been calibrated for this organism and if necessary susceptibilities may need to be confirmed by a quantitative technique.
+- If requested to test an organism not calibrated for the testing by the CDS, reluctantly we can use the method of testing used for an organism with similar growth requirement and behaviour (see Section 8).
+For example, the testing and reporting of antibiotic susceptibility of Chromobacterium may be performed using the method used for that of non-fastidious Gram negative bacilli such as Pseudomonas sp.
+A comment should be included indicating that the CDS has not been calibrated for this organism and if necessary susceptibilities may need to be confirmed by a quantitative technique.